 - 3 tablespoons of maple syrup

-First step is the bacon.
+Step 1: First step on your way to having delicious French toast cupcakes is preparing the bacon.
 Place the strips in a cold pan and then bring it up to medium heat.
 Cook the bacon until crispy, then place it on a paper towel.
 Let the bacon cool down a little and then fold the paper towel and crush the bacon inside into little bits.

-Place 12 paper cups in the molds of a muffin baking dish.
+Step 4: Place 12 paper cups in the molds of a muffin baking dish.
 Evenly distribute the dough into the 12 paper cups.
-Bake the cupcakes in the oven for 15 minutes.
+Bake the French toast cupcakes in the oven for 15 minutes.

-While the cupcakes are in the oven, it’s time to prepare the cream.
+Step 5: While the cupcakes are in the oven, it’s time to prepare the cream.
 For this, simply mix the room temperatures butter with the powdered sugar and the maple syrup.
 Beat the cream with a handmixer for 5-7 minutes.
 Why so long, you might ask.
 Well, the longer you do that, the fluffier the texture of your cream.
-Place the result in the fridge to chill until the cupcakes have cooled down enough after baking.
-This will take at least 30min.
+Place the result in the fridge to chill until the French toast cupcakes have cooled down enough after baking.
+This will take at least 30 min.
 Don’t rush it, otherwise your cream will melt from any residue heat in the mini cakes.

-Now the grand finale a.k.a. the icing on the cake hahaha: apply the cream on the cupcakes.
-My preferred go to method for this is using a simple plastic bag, fill it with cream, cut one of the bottom edges open.
+Step 6: Now the grand finale a.k.a. the icing on the cake hahaha: apply the cream frosting on the French toast cupcakes.
+My preferred go to method for this is using a simple plastic bag, fill it with the cream, cut one of the bottom edges open.
 It makes it super easy to apply the cream or icing.